elementor/elementor-developers-docs/src/editor/default-panel.md

 # Default Panel

-By default Elementor displays the [Widgets Panel]() when the Editor is loaded for the first time.
+By default, Elementor displays the [widgets panel]() when the editor is loaded for the first time.
 You can change this.

 ## Changing the Default Panel

-To change the default panel to [Page Settings Panel](./page-settings-panel), use the following code:
+Use the code below to make the [page settings panel](./page-settings-panel) the default panel:

 ```php
 function change_default_elementor_panel( $config ) {